arasharchor/colorhist_detection/README.md

-# colorhist
+# ORK_colorhist
-Post processing pipeline for the Object Recognition Kitchen
+This repository contains a modified version of LineMod (Object Recognition Kitchen) and a post processing pipeline (colorhist).
+Colorhist provides a support for color detection and comparision of color histograms.